scrapy-plugins/scrapy-playwright/docs/faq.md

-If you want all requests to be processed by Playwright and don't want to repeat yourself, or you're using a generic spider that doesn't support request customization (e.g. `scrapy.spiders.SitemapSpider`), you can use a middleware to edit the `meta` attribute of all requests.
+If you want all requests to be processed by Playwright and don't want to repeat yourself, or you're using a generic spider that doesn't support request customization (e.g. `scrapy.spiders.SitemapSpider`), you can use a middleware to edit the `meta` attribute for all requests.

 Depending on your project and the interactions with other components, you might decide to use a